genropy/genropy_saved/docs/genro/components/components/th/th_gui.rst

     The top bar contains:

     #. the title of the record (you can customize the title.
-Check here add???
+Check here TODO
        for more infomation)
     #. the :ref:`workdate`